 Host of the YouTube series Field Trips, Robert Field has taken adventure fishing beyond a hobby; he has made suffering for his catch a job.
 Six years ago, the young marketing executive watched an online video of Drew Gregory’s multi-day trip fishing the Devil’s River in Texas.
 Field was hooked.
-When the video ended, Field’s dream of wilderness adventure and freedom was born.
+When the video ended, Field’s dream of wilderness adventure and fishing freedom was born.

 Although Field has a master’s degree in finance, he felt a pull to return to the outdoors.
 Today, he tours the country in an RV, filming his experiences fishing the hottest and coldest destinations on earth.